A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential decay and a refined system

 \subsubsection{A remark on the strategy}

-In the computation above to obtain \eqref{eq:scalevpre1}, we have traded the singular term proportional to $\nablat_a \Rt_{\ub{p}\ub{p}}$ for a singular term proportional to $\nablat_a \Rt_{\bar{p}\bar{p}}$, exchanging a tensor with two underlined indices for one with two barred indices.
+Above, in the computation leading to \eqref{eq:scalevpre1}, we have traded the singular term proportional to $\nablat_a \Rt_{\ub{p}\ub{p}}$ for a singular term proportional to $\nablat_a \Rt_{\bar{p}\bar{p}}$, exchanging a tensor with two underlined indices for one with two barred indices.
 Although we have not eliminated the singular coefficient, we have reassigned it from a primarily spherical component of $\delt\Rct$ to a primarily Euclidean one.

-The computations for $\delt \Rct$ and $\delt \Rmt$ that follow are essentially just more elaborate versions of this ``under for over'' exchange, with the goal of rearranging appropriately rescaled components of $\nablat\Rt$, $\nabla \Rct$, and $\nablat\Rmt$ into a system whose singular part has a strictly triangular structure.
+The computations for $\delt \Rct$ and $\delt \Rmt$ that follow are essentially just more elaborate versions of this ``under-for-over'' exchange, aimed at rearranging appropriately rescaled components of $\nablat\Rt$, $\nabla \Rct$, and $\nablat\Rmt$ into a system whose singular part has a strictly triangular structure.
 This structure will allow us to transfer the blow-up in the equations for the spherical and mixed components of the system to the equations of components with fewer spherical directions.
-At the end of the line are the principally Euclidean components of $\nablat\Rmt$ which satisfy evolution equations with reaction terms that are quadratic or better in the other elements of the system, and which can absorb the blow-up that we have sent in their direction.
+At the end of the line are the principally Euclidean components of $\nablat\Rmt$ which satisfy evolution equations with reaction terms that are quadratic-or-better in the other elements of the system and have the capacity to absorb the blow-up that we have sent in their direction.